-These financial statements are prepared in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law), including FRS 101.
+These financial statements are prepared in accordance with UK GAAP (UK Accounting Standards and applicable law), including FRS 101.

-The Company meets the definition of a qualifying entity and is a Financial institution as defined in Financial Reporting Standard 100 Application of Financial Reporting Requirements.
-The Company has taken advantage of the disclosure exemptions available under FRS 101 in relation to fair value measurement, capital management, presentation of comparative information in respect of certain assets and shares outstanding, presentation of a cash-flow statement, accounting standards not yet effective and related party transactions.
+The Company meets the definition of a qualifying entity and is a Financial institution as defined in Financial Reporting Standard 100 'Application of Financial Reporting Requirements'.
+The Company has taken advantage of certain disclosure exemptions available under FRS 101 in relation to fair value measurement (as applicable to assets and liabilities other than financial instruments), presentation of comparative information in respect of certain assets and shares outstanding, presentation of a cash-flow statement and related party transactions.

 Where relevant, equivalent disclosures have been provided in the group accounts of Morgan Stanley, in which the Company is consolidated.
-Copies of Morgan Stanley's accounts can be obtained as detailed at note 19.
+Copies of Morgan Stanley's accounts can be obtained as detailed at note 18.